sergiouve/gei/DEVLOG.md

 **_2022-02-23_**

 Pretty productive day in terms of awereness gaining I guess.
 I have the overview of the download process layed out with the Gnome "API".
 It also felt a bit nicer to read and write code in Go.
-Not all that much progress code wise though, but I'm getting there, I will have a lot to refactor and FPrize during this learnign process.
+Not all that much progress code wise though, but I'm getting there, I will have a lot to refactor and FPrize during this learning process.

 ---